chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/voltageConverter.jpg)

 ## Syringe pump

+3D printed parts of the syringe pump.
+![] (images/syringePumpPrintedParts.jpg)

 The step motor controller needs to have two wires added.
 ![] (images/stepMotorBoardBack.jpg)

+Extend the length of step motor connection wires to about 30 inch.
+Add female connection pins to the end of each wire.

+![] (images/stepMotorWires.jpg)

 A thin piece of copper is added to make it easier to fasten the threaded rod to the coupler .